Culinary Academy

 Courses Dates

-The Culinary Academy runs multiple times per season in two distinct locations, with the same curriculum and standards applied across both.
+The Culinary Academy runs multiple times per season in two editions, with the same curriculum and standards applied across both.

-Across both locations, the focus remains the same: practical cooking skills that hold up under pressure (flavour, speed, kitchen systems, presentation, dietary confidence, and service flow), exactly as they’re needed in professional environments.
+Across both editions, the focus is the same: practical cooking skills that hold up under pressure (flavour, speed, kitchen systems, presentation, dietary confidence, and service flow), at the level professional environments demand.
+The setting is what changes.
+Fort George suits chefs who want a stable, high-output professional kitchen.
+The yacht-based edition suits chefs who want the immersion of a working galley on a moving yacht.

 BVI